 Exfoliation products work to remove hair dye stains by gently abrading the surface of your skin with little bead-like solids.
 This action works to remove the stain because it washes away the upper layer of dead skin cells and debris that is most susceptible to staining.
 Often when soaps aren't enough to remove a hair dye stain, the added power of an exfoliator will tip the balance and reduce a stain's appearance enough that it isn't highly noticeable anymore.

-Most of the dyes used in hair dyes are able to be dissolved when exposed to the correct solvent.
+Most of the dye compounds used in hair dyes are able to be dissolved when exposed to the correct solvent.
 In this case you're limited in your choices of solvents because your skin is living tissue and needs to be treated gently.
-Whilst you may be able to remove a hair dye stain off your bathroom counter with acetone or wax remover, you don't want to use these chemicals on your sensitive skin.
+While you may be able to remove a hair dye stain off your bathroom counter with acetone or wax remover, you don't want to use these chemicals on your sensitive skin.

-Mineral oil and petroleum jelly are two solvents which are safe to use on skin yet can absorb and remove hair dye stains.
+Mineral oil and petroleum jelly are two solvents which are safe to use on skin, yet can absorb and remove hair dye stains.
 They also moisturize your skin, relieving dryness and dermatitis.
-Most people would know mineral oil better as baby oil or makeup remover, whilst petroleum jelly is commonly used to relieve dry skin conditions and treat chapped lips.
+Most people would know mineral oil better as baby oil or makeup remover, while petroleum jelly is commonly used to relieve dry skin conditions and treat chapped lips.

 To remove hair dye from skin with mineral oil or petroleum jelly, apply the product to the stain and rub it in using a circular motion.
 As the oil dissolves the color from the stain, it will begin to take on the stain's color and you will see the stain lift from your skin.
 For stubborn stains, the product can be left on for a couple of hours to soak into the stain and remove more of it.